Architecture

 - Spawns

-threadsworker threads.
+threadsworkers — threads by default, or separate processes when configured.
 Each worker imports the task module to discover exportedtask()values. - Workers enter their idle spin/park loop, waiting for work.

 - If

-permissionis set, generates runtime-specific CLI flags and passes them viaworkerExecArgv. - Returns the
+permissionis set, generates runtime-specific CLI flags and passes them viaworkerExecArgv. - Returns the pool — a typed

 Running